spetros01/hello_world/README.md

 # hello_world
 First git hub project

 This is my first git hub project.

-I am following the tutorial.
+This is my second edit to this file.